taimoorsardar/Automatic-Speech-Recognition/README.md

 ## Project Details

 ### 1. Data Preprocessing
 This component includes scripts for loading, normalizing, and segmenting audio data.
-It prepares the dataset for training by extracting relevant features such as Mel-frequency cepstral coefficients (MFCCs).
+It prepares the dataset for training by extracting relevant features.

-### 2. Model Architecture
-This project implements various models suitable for ASR tasks, including Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
-The models are designed to handle sequential data effectively.

-### 3. Training Pipeline
+### 2. Training Pipeline
 The training pipeline consists of scripts to train the ASR models using the prepared datasets.
 It includes options for configuring hyperparameters and saving model checkpoints.

-### 4. Inference and Evaluation
+### 3. Inference and Evaluation
-This component includes scripts for running inference on audio samples and evaluating model performance using metrics such as Word Error Rate (WER) and Character Error Rate (CER).
+This component includes scripts for running inference on audio samples and evaluating model performance using metrics such as Word Error Rate (WER).
 ---